andmercado/Capstone-Project-Group-6/README.md

 ### Data Understanding

 The dataset from Kaggle is designed to help predict when customers might stop using their credit cards.
 This dataset includes information on how customers spend, who they are, how they interact with the company, and details about their accounts.
+This data is great for spotting customers who might leave and helping us figure out how to keep them.

 **Transactional Data**: Shows how customers are spending their money.